 ‘We need to raise awareness of common eating disorders symptoms.
 Our guidance encourages healthcare professionals to spot when someone is dangerously ill and dispel the myths surrounding them.
 They remain poorly understood, with devastating consequences for thousands of patients and their families.’

-SIGN has also published new guideline on eating disorders in January this year, which covers anorexia nervosa, bulimia nervosa, binge eating disorder, and eating-disordered psychopathology occurring in the context of type 1 diabetes.
+SIGN has also published a new guideline on eating disorders in January this year, which covers anorexia nervosa, bulimia nervosa, binge eating disorder, and eating-disordered psychopathology occurring in the context of type 1 diabetes.

 This issue is not unique to the UK, as recent statistics show that hospitalisations for eating disorders in Canada have risen by nearly 60% for young women aged 10–17 years.